Real Skifi is a title under which a Finnish group of boys have produced ski videos since 2011.

 The crew is best known for its videos showcasing creative urban skiing.
 To this day these videos have been

-viewed altogether over five million times.
+viewed altogether over ten million times.
 Take a look at the latest video below.

 Watch more videos

 When you only have one handrail in your hometown.

 Cutting edge skiing.